The VB Hygienique strap

 So, we have modernised the dimensions of the strap to fit bigger wrists.
 We have made the strap 40mm longer, and have added 2 extra eyelets at the buckle, increasing the number to 4, to allow the length to be adjusted in the range 205mm to 270mm.

-We will manufacture these in 16mm and 18mm widths.
+We are making these in 16mm and 18mm widths.

 Where does the VB Hygienique strap sit in the NATO strap timeline